juiceinc/devlandia/README.md

 PyCharm will complain if we don't enable ``Django Support``.
 To do this go to ``PyCharm -> Preferences -> Languages & Frameworks -> Django``
 Click ``Enable Django Support``.
 For ``Django Project root`` just add the root of the Devlandia project and you're done.

 If you work only in one environment in Devlandia, you should be good to go.
-Devlandia includes a `Juicebox - Debug` run configuration that should work with the settings we've setup to this point.
+Devlandia includes a `Juicebox` run configuration that should work with the settings we've setup to this point.
 You should be able to set break points in your app.
-Click ``Run -> Debug - 'Juicebox - Debug'``.
+Click ``Run -> Debug - 'Juicebox'``.
 It will create a new debug server running on port 8888.
 Go to ``http://localhost:8888`` to interact with this debugging instance.
 It should now break on your break points.

-If you switch between environments you'll most likely need to setup a remote interpreter for each environment/branch and change your run configuration to reflect your new interpreter, but the rest of the settings should be the same.
+HealthStream environments have a separate Run configuration ``HSTM-Juicebox``.
+To debug, click ``Run -> Debug - 'HSTM-Juicebox'``